Stocks are expensive by most measures. Russ discusses why the bond market can impact whether that can be sustained.

 Low or negative term premium

-The measures the marginal return to investing in a long-dated bond versus constantly rolling a series of shorter maturity instruments.
+The term premium measures the marginal return to investing in a long-dated bond versus constantly rolling a series of shorter maturity instruments.
 While normally positive, it has been unusually low or negative in recent years.

 This is important.
 Since 2010 the term premium has explained roughly 40% of the variation in the S&P 500 earnings multiple (see the chart below).
 Price-earnings (P/E) ratios have averaged 18.5 in months when the term premium was below 0.5, roughly the post-crisis average; in all other periods multiples were below 15.